-‘Dragon’s Back’ refers to a hiking trail along the ridge between Shek O Peak and Wan Cham Shan, with the highest point at 284 metres.
-It forms part of the 5okm-long Hong Kong trail (Section 8) and has been named “best urban hike in Asia” by TIME magazine in 2004.
+‘Dragon’s Back’ refers to a hiking trail along the ridge between Shek O Peak and Wan Cham Shan in Hong Kong, with the highest point being 284 metres above sea level.
+It forms part of the 50km-long Hong Kong Trail (Section 8) and has been named “best urban hike in Asia” by TIME magazine in 2004.
 It’s very quick and easy to get to the trailhead.
 It was the ideal choice for a half-day hike with a work colleague, before our flights back to Australia in the evening.

 From Shek O peak (284m) which is about a kilometre from the start, the views are magnificent: Shek O village and beach is below us, and in the distance to the east you can see Clear Water Bay Peninsula and islands in the eastern sea (below).